kamermanpr/SPARS/outputs/4A-stimulus-response-2.md

 <img src="figures/4A-stimulus-response-2/lmm_plot-1.png" width="672" style="display: block; margin: auto;" />

 The cubic model has the best fit.
-The resulting curvilinear response function is _steepest_ at the extremes and  _flattens out_ in the mid-ranges of stumulus intensity.
+The resulting curvilinear response function is _steepest_ at the extremes and  _flattens out_ in the mid-ranges of stimulus intensity.
 We performed diagnostics on this model to confirm that the model was properly specified.

 ----